 Nepal's Parliament unanimously passes bill to redraw map incorporating 3 Indian areas

-Nepal's upper house of Parliament on Thursday unanimously voted to amend the Constitution to update the country's new political map, laying claim over three strategically key areas along the border with it.
-India has already termed as "untenable" the "artificial enlargement" of territorial claims by Nepal after its lower house of Parliament on Saturday unanimously approved the new political map of the country featuring areas which India maintains belong to it.
+Nepal's Parliament on Thursday amended the Constitution to update the country's new political map which incorporated three strategically important Indian areas, notwithstanding New Delhi's strong protests against such an "artificial enlargement" of territorial claims.
+India has already termed as "untenable" the "artificial enlargement" of the territorial claims by Nepal after its lower house of Parliament on Saturday unanimously approved the new political map of the country featuring Lipulekh, Kalapani and Limpiyadhura areas which India maintains belong to it.

 The bill to amend the Constitution to update the new map was tabled in the National Assembly, the upper house on Sunday, a day after the House of Representatives unanimously endorsed it.
-All 57 members of the National Assembly, who were present on the occasion, voted in favour of the amendment bill.
-There was zero vote against the Bill.
+All 57 members of the National Assembly, who were present on the occasion, voted in favor of the amendment bill.
+There were zero votes against the Bill.

 National Assembly Chairperson Ganesh Timilsina said that 57 members voted for the bill.
 "There was no voting against the bill and none of the members voted for the neutral category as well," Timilsina said.